 Singapore students have developed a mobile app to tackle food wastage, with an interesting tagline – “Be notified when there’s free food near you!
 Don’t let good food go to waste”.

-The purpose of the app to connect people who have food surplus with those who need it.
+The purpose of the app is to connect people who have food surplus with those who need it.
 The app informs the users when there is free food available as soon as the one who has extra food.
 There is a chatbot feature as well to make communication easier and in real-time.

-The initiative is led by students from two Singapore based universities – the National University of Singapore (NSU) and Singapore Management University (SMU), bringing the flavors of technology and business.
+The initiative is led by students from two Singapore-based universities – the National University of Singapore (NSU) and Singapore Management University (SMU), bringing the flavors of technology and business.

 Netherland – NoFoodWasted

 NoFoodWasted app comes from the land of Dutch, allows the users to search for food from a local provider (supermarket, bakery, or restaurant) and then mark it as a favorite.